flyandi/BitsyOSD/README.md

 BitsyOSD
 =======

-BitsyOSD is a full featured standalone OSD firmware for the MinimOSD Hardware.
+BitsyOSD is a full featured standalone OSD firmware with a modern design for the MinimOSD Hardware.

+It was specifically created for Multirotors (FPV Racing), Aircrafts and Ground Vehicles.

 [![Video](https://github.com/FPVTools/BitsyOSD/blob/master/docs/bitsyosd-animation.gif)](http://www.youtube.com/watch?v=92WtLzoAQVY)